 The Pressure She Must Face

 Don’t get me wrong; staying private when you’re connected to someone that famous can’t be easy.
-The temptation must be massive, especially when money’s tight or life gets stressful.
+The temptation must be massive, especially when money’s tight, or life gets stressful.

 How many times has someone offered her cash for “her side of the story”?
 Tabloids love that stuff.
 “What Snoop’s Ex Really Thinks.”
 “The Woman Who Knew Him Before Fame.”